RitankJaikar/JavaScript/README.md

 Execution of Code: After parsing, JavaScript starts executing the code line by line.
 Function Execution: When a function is invoked, a new execution context is created for that function, and the function's code is executed within that context.

 *I am a working professional with one year of experience in JavaScript.
-I still found great value from this video by revising JS fundamentals.
-This note is according to my personal perference.
+I still found great value from this video by revising JS fundamentals plus got to know some many new concepts.
+This note is according to my personal preference.